DiseaseTranscriptomicsLab/scStudio/README.md

 1. Ensure you have Docker installed on your machine.
 If not, you can download and install Docker from [here](https://www.docker.com/get-started).

 2. Pull the Docker image of the module that you would like to run.
-[Available images can be found here:](  https://hub.docker.com/repositories/martabica).
+[Available images can be found here](  https://hub.docker.com/repositories/martabica).
 For example, to start deploying the Data tab:
    ```bash
    docker pull martabica/scstudio-selectdata:1.1
    ```